stephenry/q/README.md

 # Introduction

-A microcoded implementation of the Quicksort algorithm.
+A hardware implementation of the Quicksort algorithm.

 # Dependencies